The ultimate West Canada Guide

 Mount Edith Cavell

-Mount Edith Cavell is an impressive 3,300 meter peak in Jasper National Park.
-The first name of the mountain was „La Montagne de la Grande Traverse“ because French-Canadian voyageurs used the nearby Athabasca Pass as a trade route for fur.
-It got its actuel name from a British nurse.
-She helped Allied prisoners escaping occupied Brussels during World War I.
+Mount Edith Cavell is an impressive 3,300-meter peak located in Jasper National Park.
+The mountain was originally known as La Montagne de la Grande Traversée, named by French-Canadian voyageurs who used the nearby Athabasca Pass as a fur trade route.
+It received its current name in honor of Edith Cavell, a British nurse who helped Allied prisoners escape occupied Brussels during World War I.

 A narrow 14 kilometre road brings visitors close to the mountain’s awesome north face, an area famous for interesting moraines, the Cavell Meadows, alpine flowers and spectacular views of Angel Glacier.